Saturday, November 10, 2018

 Estimated Retail price between 220 - 235 HKD (24-26 Euros)

 I tasted the 2007 vintage last and was definitely not expecting anything from this particular wine, as 2007 was a difficult vintage overall in Bordeaux, which I did not like in its youth.
-Yet, I recently tasted some 2007 which have evolved and aged quite well in the bottle, rounding some tannins that were rough and even slightly green in their youth and getting more harmonious as time passed by.
-And it happens that this particular 2007 was probably one of those, as it confused me by its softness and easy drinkability.
+Yet, I recently tasted some 2007 wines that have evolved and aged quite well in the bottle, rounding some tannins that were rough and even slightly green in their youth and becoming more harmonious as time passed.
+And this particular 2007 was probably one of those, as it confused me by its softness and easy drinkability.
 Nothing of the harshness I was anticipating.
 The fruit was still present and really enjoyable.
 The palate felt a little short compared to the 2000, and more especially the 2015 vintage, but not by far.

 Conclusion

 Tasting these 3 vintages side by side, I could see a pattern, a style, the Domaine's footprint was definitely showing.
-And to my surprise (again..?!?), they all had this elegance and delicate softness often associated with Margaux wines as well as this undescribable Margaux taste and feel in the palate.
-In fact, they tasted so good and so Margaux-like to my palate that if tasted blind, in a Margaux wine tasting, I'm sure that one could definitely mistake them with more glorious Margaux Chateaux, which, at 20-25 Euros a bottle, makes them an even greater value for money in my opinion (more especially that the Domaine de l'Ile Margaux wines are "only" AOC Bordeaux Superieur, not AOC Margaux, but from what I tasted, they have nothing to envy their neighbor (**).
-I will definitely recommend you to discover and keep an eye on this up-and-coming Domaine producing elegant, structured and textured wines, which were already good but can only get better now that they are certified organic.
-A very pleasant discovery.
+And to my surprise (again..?!?), they all had this elegance and delicate softness often associated with Margaux wines as well as this indescribable Margaux taste and feel in the palate.
+In fact, they tasted so good and so Margaux-like to my palate that if tasted blind, in a Margaux wine tasting, I'm sure that one could definitely mistake them with more glorious Margaux Chateaux, which, at 20-25 Euros a bottle, makes them an even greater value for money in my opinion (more especially that the Domaine de l'Ile Margaux wines are "only" AOC Bordeaux Superieur, not AOC Margaux, but from what I tasted, they have nothing to envy their neighbor (****).

-And this how I ended up discovering Domaine de l'Ile Margaux, a Bordeaux Superieur that taste like a Margaux with a very good ratio value for money (in my opinion) and definitely a winery to keep an eye on.
+And this is how I ended up discovering Domaine de l'Ile Margaux, a Bordeaux Supérieur that tastes like a Margaux with an excellent ratio value for money (in my opinion) and definitely a winery to keep an eye on.

 Pierre Favarel of Domaine de l'Ile Margaux and